nicholasss/nicholasss/README.md

 ---

-### My Approach to AI Tools:
+### My Approach to LLM Tools:

 #### *I'm studying how to write better software.* It's important to make solutions that I can understand and apply elsewhere.

-In order to reach my goal of being a well-rounded backend software engineer, I do not utilize AI in order to take shortcuts.
-If I were to utilize AI to write code on my behalf, analyze problems, or interpret an error message, I am only robbing myself of the opportunity to improve my skills.
+In order to reach my goal of being a well-rounded backend software engineer, I do not utilize LLM tools for taking shortcuts.
+If I were to utilize an LLM to write code on my behalf, analyze problems, or interpret an error message, I am only robbing myself of the opportunity to improve my skills.

-Of course I utilize AI these days as an aspiring programmer.
-My approach is to take pride in both comprehensively understanding the challenges I face, and creating a satisfying and robust solution.

 For me, the best opporunities are interesting and complex challenges that let you learn from your mistakes.
 Each challenge is a chance to build skills and an enchanced understanding of the problem itself.

+I take pride in both comprehensively understanding the challenges I face, and creating a satisfying and robust solution.
+And so, when I do use an LLM, it is to futher those goals.

 ---